incentise/incentise/README.md

 ## Concept

-This project is built around **incentives turned into social proof**, where rewards are not just claimed—but publicly acknowledged.
+This project is built around **incentives turned into social proof**, where rewards are not just claimed but publicly acknowledged.